croquet/croquet-docs/webshowcase/ShowcaseSpec.md

 [Access your unique Web Showcase via this link.](https://croquet.io/webshowcase/) Keep reading to learn more about Web Showcase and how to customize it.

 ## Introduction
-Currently, developers download the Microverse platform and work with the entire thing - our goal is to move all of this development - internal and external - into live behavior programming.
-The development process then becomes more of a drag and drop and associate behaviors.
-Developers are able to use an external IDE like Visual Studio Code to modify behaviors even while the system is running.
-We have been moving more and more of the Microverse components into that model.

 Your site, your content, your world.

 Welcome to the ***Croquet Metaverse Web Showcase***.